wincle626/ZCU104_SD_Card_Setup/README.md

 ## IV.
 Prepare boot image from source

-Refer to similar process for [ZCU106](https://github.com/wincle626/ZCU106_Setup/blob/master/docs/imagefromsource.md) evaluation board.
+Refer to similar process for ZCU106 evaluation board [(here)](https://github.com/wincle626/ZCU106_Setup/blob/master/docs/imagefromsource.md).
 The only differences are the u-boot and device tree.

 For ZCU104 u-boot, use 'make xilinx_zynqmp_zcu104_revA_defconfig' to initiate the u-boot configuration.